-The Company has a Securities Dealing Policy to ensure compliance The Company has a number of other policies which outline expected standards of behaviour of directors and team members, including: with insider trading laws, protect the reputation of the Group, its directors and team members, maintain confidence in the trading of Appropriate Workplace Behaviour Policy the Company's securities and prohibit specific types of transactions.
-In general, directors, members of the Executive Leadership Team • Confidentiality Policy and other executives at the General Manager level and above Conflicts of Interest Policy (Restricted Persons) may not deal in the Company's securities during • Delegation of Authority Policy specified periods (known as 'blackout periods') that cover the period leading up to and immediately following the release of the quarterly Environment Policy retail sales results, half-yearly results and full-year results.
-Outside of • Ethical Sourcing Policy those blackout periods, Restricted Persons must seek prior approval Gifts, Events and Entertainment Policy to deal in the Company's securities from the Company Secretary (or Political Donations Policy their delegate).
+The Company has a Securities Dealing Policy to ensure compliance with insider trading laws, protect the reputation of the Group, its directors and team members, maintain confidence in the trading of the Company's securities and prohibit specific types of transactions.
+In general, directors, members of the Executive Leadership Team and other executives at the General Manager level and above (Restricted Persons) may not deal in the Company's securities during specified periods (known as 'blackout periods') that cover the period leading up to and immediately following the release of the quarterly retail sales results, half-yearly results and full-year results.
+Outside of those blackout periods, Restricted Persons must seek prior approval to deal in the Company's securities from the Company Secretary (or their delegate).

-In all cases.
-Restricted Persons and team members more broadly (and their Connected Persons) are prohibited from dealing in securities when they are in possession of 'inside information'.
+In all cases, Restricted Persons and team members more broadly (and their Connected Persons) are prohibited from dealing in securities when they are in possession of 'inside information'.

-The Securities Dealing Policy, which was reviewed in FY21, also covers the Company's policy on Restricted Persons hedging (or otherwise locking in a profit over) unvested securities issued under the Company's share plans.
+The Securities Dealing Policy, which was reviewed in FY22, also covers the Company's policy on Restricted Persons hedging (or otherwise locking in a profit over) unvested securities issued under the Company's share plans.